It’s important for you to get your jabs (vaccinations) on time and keep them up to date. You might also need to have extra jabs depending on your age.

 For more info, talk to your health worker, GP or other vaccine service provider or call 13 HEALTH (13 43 25 84).

-If you have medically at-risk conditions, you may need extra vaccines.
-Talk to your health worker, GP or other vaccination service provider for more information.
+If you have medical conditions, you may need extra vaccines.
+Talk to your health worker, GP, or other vaccination service provider for more information.

 Birth